Reflections on the 17 Beethoven String Quartets: The Metronome Markings (Part 5 of 5)

 A metronome marking does not mean metronomic playing.
 Rubato, timing, rhythmic flexibility and even tempo changes within a movement are essential interpretive tools guided by personal taste, instinct and creative imagination.
 While musicians of today strive more for tempo unification than performers in the time of Beethoven, we know from countless descriptions of Beethoven’s piano performances that he was a free and spontaneous player.
 Slowing the second theme (as he did) and some tempo flexibility are often keys to making his metronome markings work.

 It is wonderful that more and more of today’s performers are taking the metronome markings of Beethoven seriously.
-We not need not be mathematically literal, but when lived with and absorbed over time, the process can be revelatory.
+We do not need to be mathematically literal, but when lived with and absorbed over time, the process can be revelatory.
 And I can imagine Beethoven at 250 years of age, smiling and thinking “Finally – it’s about time!”

 AUTHOR